Nikesh-Nikki/LeetBoost/README.md

 ### Feautures :
 - Recommends keywords while user is typing.
-- Can create code snippets and use them by triggering snippets while coding ( in progress )
+- Can create code snippets and use them by triggering snippets while coding
-- Shows function parameters while calling a function ( in progress )